alyssavanerelli/C4L_phylogenomics/README.md

 Then we can rename these genomes and delete the files we don't need

 Typical genome naming is the first 3 letters of the genus followed by the first three letters of the specific epithet `Drosophila ananassae = DroAna.fa`

+A user would download genomes specific to their tree and rename them accordingly.
+Below is an example of using a move command to rename a genome downloaded.
 ```
 unzip ncbi_dataset.zip